usc-isi-i2/Web-Karma/README.txt

 To start in logging mode (where all the logs are stored in the log folder), use the following command to start the server:
 	mvn -Dslf4j=false -Dlog4j.configuration=file:./config/log4j.properties jetty:run

+**To set up password protection
+- in /config/jettyrealm.properties change user/password (if you wish)
+- in /src/main/webapp/WEB-INF/web.xml uncomment security section at the end of the file